GarethPullen/Powershell-Scripts/README.md

 # Updates-Reporting.ps1
 This script queries Azure Update Compliance and writes to a CSV file: Device Name, Assigned User, UPN, OS Version, and update status - allows for better mapping of users to device names than the built-in Update Compliance page, which just lists device names & not users.

+# Intune-devices-no-user.ps1
+This script takes a "Device Configuration ID" (found on the Intune portal) and then queries using the Graph API for all devices with that configuration profile applied.
+Checks if the user account associated with the property is "System Account" or a "Test account" - if those are the only accounts associated with it, then we assume no user has signed in, as it should be associated with a "normal" Users' UPN.
+Can either save it to a CSV file, or display in a window using Powershell's "Out-GridView" function.